 Numerous methods for concentration determination of nucleic acids, proteins, and dye-marked nucleic acids and proteins, and the OD 600 method for determining bacterial density via turbidity measurement, are already preprogrammed.
-Furthermore, method templates for various measurement and evaluation procedures (single and multiple wavelength measurements, taking spectra, evaluations with factor, standard and standard curve) are preprogrammed.
+Furthermore, method templates for various measurement and evaluation procedures (single and multiple wavelength measurements, acquisition of spectra, kinetic methods, evaluations with factor, standard and standard curve) are preprogrammed.
 It is possible to create individual methods on the basis of the preprogrammed methods and templates.
 The templates in the Absorbance method group can be used to quickly measure absorbances or spectra without an additional evaluation.